pedrolp321/gitstart/README.md

 > git pull -v
 > ```

+### Checking if the local repository is updated

-After updating the information in the local repository, it is time to uplad the changes to the remote repository. :exclamation:But first it is always usefull to check for changes in the remote repository:
+After updating the information in the local repository, it is time to upload the changes to the remote repository.:exclamation:But first it is always useful to check for changes in the remote repository:

 ```
 git fetch